BikLab/MARS8180-EnvDataSci/Week1b-Unix-crash-course.md

  107  total
 ```

 We can redirect the output to a file instead of printing it to the screen using the `>` or `>>` commands.
-Using the singular`>`with create overwrite any file with the same name.
+Using the singular`>`will create or overwrite any file with the same name.
 The double `>>` will create a file.
-If it already exist it will append it to the end of the file.
+If it already exist it will append the output to the end of the file.

 ```bash
 $ wc -l *.pdb > lengths.txt